-Except for the ongoing impact of COVID-19 to the Group and the Bank as disclosed in Note 4 to the financial statements, no other significant events occurred after the end of the reporting period and the date of authorisation of these financial statements, which would require adjustments or disclosures to be made in the financial statements.
+Except for the ongoing impact of COVID-19 to the Group and the Bank as disclosed in Note 4 to the interim financial statements, no other significant events occurred after the end of the reporting period and the date of authorisation of these interim financial statements, which would require adjustments or disclosures to be made in the interim financial statements.

-44. Authorisation of the financial statements
+44. Authorisation of the interim financial statements

-The consolidated and separate financial statements as at 31 December 2022 and for the year then ended were approved and authorised for issue by the Board of Directors on 8 February 2023.
+The consolidated and separate interim financial statements as at 31 December 2022 and for the threemonth and twelve-month periods then ended were approved and authorised for issue by the Board of Directors on 8 February 2023.